7 Alternative To Rug Under Dining Table

-That way you will simplifying the cleaning process since you will just fold the mat then shake it off outside on in the dustbin.
+That way you will simplify the cleaning process since you will just fold the mat and then shake it off outside on in the dustbin.

 Since the dining chairs get moved a lot, you can place floor mats like this one to protect the floors from getting scratched or damaged.